 Applications can be:

-- mailed to the address on the forms
+- emailed to the address on the form

 - turned in at Beloit Memorial to our D-108 office

 - turned in at South Beloit High School to the main office (to Keeley)

 Although we will still accept late applications, preference will be given to freshmen who complete and turn in all three parts of their applications on time.